Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/about.md

 > "_Research is like a walking journey, always on the road, always exploring, and always embracing discoveries with passion and curiosity._"

 Welcome!
 My name is Ren (Ryan) Li.
-I am a senior undergraduate studying finance and statistics at the [School of Finance](http://en.finance.nankai.edu.cn/), [Nankai University](https://en.nankai.edu.cn/) (NKUSF).
+I am a senior undergraduate studying finance at the [School of Finance](http://en.finance.nankai.edu.cn/), [Nankai University](https://en.nankai.edu.cn/) (NKUSF).
 I am also an incoming master's student of Fintech supervised by [Prof. Tingting Cheng](https://sites.google.com/site/tingtingcheng2014/home) at NKUSF in Fall 2024.

 During my bachelor's studies, I found my extraordinary passion for utilizing mathematical models and programming simulation to solve real-world problems and reveal the underlying mechanisms of the business and financial world.
 Throughout taking courses and conducting research in various finance, statistics, and artificial intelligence domains, my current research interests have been in (i) Financial Econometrics, (ii) High-dimensional Statistics, (iii) Machine Learning, and (iv) Operations Research.